xiix0/scam/README.md

-You single-handedly fought your way into this hopeless mess.
+You will reach the highest possible point in your business or profession.